thorpej/nabud/README.md

   each time a new image is dropped into a local channel being used for that purpose.
 * Added support for NabuRetroNet protocol extensions version _v2023.02.03.00_.
+* Updated the example _nabud.conf_ file to show storage and RetroNet options.

 ### nabud-1.0
 * Added support for the NABU HCCA Application Communication Protocol.
 This